Programming-M30299/week-14-code/outline.md

     app.run()
 ```

-Ideally I want you to change the sample code, presenting an issue in the code and then teach them to use debugging tools to find the issue.
+Can you suggest some exercises for the worksheet that tests the student's knowledge of what we have studied so far?
+You can either provide code snippets (functions or programs) and then ask them to debug them or add error handling.
+Or ask them to write code from scratch ensuring that it is robust under certain types of input or GUI interactions.

 ## Programming exercises: